-Wednesday 15th June saw the presentation of educational actions for the strengthening of child safety in the sea and in marine sports organized by the non-profit social initiative Safe Water Sports at the Neraida Floating Museum run by the John S. Latsis Public Benefit Foundation.
+On Wednesday 15 June, Safe Water Sports, a non-profit initiative, presented its educational activities for the reinforcement of children’s safety at sea and in marine sports.
+The presentation took place at the Neraida Floating Museum run by the John S. Latsis Public Benefit Foundation.

-The speakers were Dr. P. Paschalakis, President of Safe Water Sports, P. Paraskevas, Rear-Admiral of the Hellenic Coast Guard and Sectoral Head of Shipping, N. Kaklamanis, Olympic Gold Medalist in Windsurfing, S. Papadopoulou, Olympic Bronze Medalist in Sailing, A. Karapataki, Olympic Silver Medalist in Water Polo, N. Plytas, Champion in Jet Skiing, and V. Iliopoulos, Writer.
+The following speakers participated in the presentation: Dr. P. Paschalakis, President of Safe Water Sports; P. Paraskevas, Rear Admiral of the Hellenic Coast Guard and Head of Shipping; N. Kaklamanis, Olympic Gold Medalist in windsurfing; S. Papadopoulou, Olympic Bronze Medalist in sailing; A. Karapataki, Olympic Silver Medalist in water polo; N. Plytas, Champion in jet skiing; and V. Iliopoulos, author.

-All the speakers mentioned the need for information and children’s education in Greece as a basic factor for reduction in the number of accidents.
-At the same time, the President of Safe Water Sports emphasized the excellent collaboration the Organization enjoyed with the Coast Guard, something greatly boosting and energizing the initiative for providing information to children.
+All the speakers highlighted the need for children to be well-informed and educated as an essential factor for reducing the number of accidents in the country.
+Moreover, the President of Safe Water Sports emphasized the excellent collaboration that the organisation has been having so far with the Hellenic Coast Guard, which has contributed greatly to its educational mission for children.

-Greece, with its around 2,500 islands, has the world’s eleventh largest coastline.
-According to data from the European Child Safety Alliance each year 50,000 European citizens are injured while participating in marine sports and activities involving boats.
-Drowning is the second most common cause of death for infants and children under fourteen, with more than 5,000 deaths per year.
-Greece, likewise, has the world’s highest rate of drownings and marine accidents.
+Greece, with approximately 2,500 islands on its territory, has the world’s eleventh largest coastline.
+According to data from the European Child Safety Alliance, each year 50,000 European citizens are injured while participating in marine sports and boat activities.
+Drowning is the second most common cause of death for infants and children under 14 years old, with more than 5,000 deaths per year.
+Meanwhile, Greece has the world’s highest rate of drownings and accidents at sea.

 Safe Water Sports

-The non-profit social initiative Safe Water Sports aims basically to inform the public and increase citizen awareness of subjects related to activities (sporting and recreational) in the water, with particular emphasis on safety and accident prevention.
-It co-operates closely with the Coast Guard around two basic axes: a) modernizing and upgrading the institutional framework for safety in Greece and b) continuous provision of information to, and raising awareness of, children of all ages through special programs in the schools.
+The primary goal of Safe Water Sports non-profit initiative is to inform and raise awareness among citizens on all topics related to marine activities (sport and entertainment ones), with a particular emphasis on safety and accident prevention.
+It works closely with the Hellenic Coast Guard on two basic axes: a) modernising and upgrading the institutional framework for safety in Greece; and b) providing information and raising awareness among children of all ages via special programmes at schools.

-In the course of the function there was a presentation of the extensive educational and informational program for children at schools throughout the country, entitled “I PAY ATTENTION – I LEARN – I CARE”, which is being conducted in collaboration with the Coast Guard – Directorate of the Port Police.
-The program, which has the imprimatur of the Education Ministry, runs in the schools in the course of the school year between March and June.
-The educational material is suitably adapted for three age groups a) 1st and 2nd class of primary school, b) 3rd, 4th, 5th and 6th class of primary school, c) 1st, 2nd and 3rd year of junior high school.
-In parallel, every school has a day for informing parents through the corresponding Parents’ and Guardians’ Associations.
+In the course of the event, the extensive education and awareness programme for children at schools throughout the country entitled “I PAY ATTENTION – I LEARN – I CARE” was presented.
+The programme is implemented in collaboration with the Hellenic Coast Guard – Port Police Directorate.
+The school programme, which is supported by the Ministry of Education, runs during the school year, between March and June.
+The educational material is shaped accordingly to meet the needs of three age groups: a) 1st and 2nd grade of primary school; b) 3rd, 4th, 5th and 6th grade of primary school; c) 1st, 2nd and 3rd year of junior high school.
+In addition, each school organises a one-day information session for parents through the corresponding Parents’ and Guardians’ Association.

-In the context of the function, Safe Water Sports and the writer Vangelis Iliopoulos also presented the latter’s new children’s book, recently published by PATAKIS EDITIONS and entitled “Octopus Seif and the Three Sea-Guards”, which presents the subject of safety at sea and sports by means of a fairy tale.
+In the context of this event, Safe Water Sports and author Vangelis Iliopoulos also presented the latter’s new children’s book, recently published by PATAKIS Publishers.
+The book, entitled ‘Octopus Safe and the Three Sea-Guards’, deals with the issue of safety at sea and in marine sports by means of a fairy tale.

-Safe Water Sports has also designed an electronic platform (website, apps) offering a modern and specialized service for the information of Greek and foreign visitors (through internet and mobile phone applications) on the subject of
+Safe Water Sports has also designed a digital platform (website, apps) offering a modern and specialised service for information dissemination among Greek and foreign visitors (through the internet and smartphone applications) on the following subjects:

-Through Safe Water Sports the citizen may also comment on enterprises and rate them and in this way contribute to upgrading services and improving safety.
+Through Safe Water Sports, citizens can also leave comments and rate enterprises.
+In this way, they can contribute to upgrading the relevant services and improving safety measures.

 For Further Information: